couchbaselabs/observability/examples/containers/multi/README.md

 ## Stopping the example ##

-You may run `make clean` or alternatively `examples/containers/multi/stop.sh`.
+You may run `make clean` to stop and remove the containers and their images, or alternatively `examples/containers/multi/stop.sh` which will remove only the cbs_server_exp image (not CMOS).

 ## Grafana Dashboard development ##